Intersection/gtfs-realtime-translators/README.md

 ## GTFS-Realtime Bindings

 ### Source `gtfs-realtime.proto`
 The GTFS-realtime spec is maintained in the [google/transit](https://github.com/google/transit.git) repository.
-Since there is not a versioned way to programmatically include this in our projects, we must clone it as a manual dependency.
+Currently, since there is no versioned way to programmatically include this in our projects, we must clone it as a manual dependency.
 ```
 git clone https://github.com/google/transit.git ../google-transit
 cp ../google-transit/gtfs-realtime/proto/gtfs-realtime.proto gtfs_realtime_translators/bindings/